Huss94/Face-transformation-with-AI-Fader-Network/README.md

 <img src="images/gui_exemple.png"/>

-to use it, use the following command
+to use it, make sure you have tkinter installed and use the following command
 ```bash
 python gui.py
 ```